 George still owes $642 in US tax.
 Even though George had Foreign Tax Credits and a US tax liability, he could only use the Foreign Tax Credit to offset the tax due on foreign income.
 He still owes tax on the $5,000 in US dividends.

-If you live and pay tax in a highly taxed foreign country, you will most likely continue to accumulate Foreign Tax Credit carryovers.
-If you were to move back to the US with a carryover credit, you could not use the credit against your US source income; it could only be applied to foreign income.
-This means the only way to use up carryover credit would be to move to a lower-taxed country.
+If you live and pay tax in a foreign country with higher taxes than the US, you will most likely continue to accumulate Foreign Tax Credit carryovers.
+If you were to return to the US with a carryover credit, you could not use the credit against your US source income.
+The Foreign Tax Credit can only be applied against foreign income.
+This means the only way to use up carryover credit would be to move to a country with lower taxes than the US.

 Want to Learn More About Foreign Tax Credit Carryover and Its Impact on Foreign Income?
 We Are Here to Help!